Under Armour shares whacked as feds probe accounting practices

 Also, Under Armour cut its fiscal year 2019 revenue outlook.
 The company now sees sales up 2 percent, down from its previous outlook of 3 percent to 4 percent, due to lower excess inventory, continued traffic and conversion challenges in its direct to consumer business and negative impacts from foreign exchange.

 On Oct.
 22, founder and CEO Kevin Plank announced he was stepping down at the end of the year.
 Plank founded the company in 1996.
-President and COO Patrik Frisk will become executive chairman and brand chief beginning Jan.
+President and COO Patrik Frisk will become CEO while Plank will shift to the role of executive chairman and brand chief beginning Jan.
 1, 2020.

 CLICK HERE TO READ MORE ON FOX BUSINESS